secure-systems-lab/code-style-guidelines/git-github-introduction.md

 ## Configure Git to sign commits

-If you have [GPG](https://gnupg.org/) installed on your system, you can configure Git to sign all of your commits with your GPG key.
+If [GPG](https://gnupg.org/) is installed on your system, you can configure Git to sign all of your commits with your GPG key.

 ```
 $ git config --global user.signingkey <your GPG key ID>